Contact Our Edgewood Office 859-757-4234

 Navigating Kentucky’s New Child Support Guidelines: A Comprehensive Review

-In nearly every divorce and custody case, child support is a contributor of stressor for both parties involved: the non-custodial parent and the custodial parent.
+In nearly every divorce and custody case, child support creates stress for both parties involved: the non-custodial parent and the custodial parent.
 The non-custodial parent, or the payor, worries about staying financially grounded, while upholding their child support obligation and providing for their child.[1]
 The custodial parent, or the payee, worries about collecting the support on time, collecting the full obligated amount, or in some cases even collecting payment at all.[2]
 As if all of this weren’t enough, the newest version of the Kentucky Child Support guidelines drastically changed how child support is calculated in the Commonwealth.

 On April 8, 2022, Governor Andy Beshear signed House Bill 501 into law, amending the Kentucky Revised Statute (KRS) section 403.212.
 The amendment became effective on March 31, 2023 and immediately changed the child support landscape.
 Under the revised statute, KRS 403.2121, child support obligations are now adjusted based on each parent’s parenting time.
 The statute calculates parenting time based on each parent’s number of days they have care, custody, and control of the child, or children, in a calendar year.[3]